• Natalie Clarke

 Who comes to therapy with you?

-I work with a wide variety of people, but people who have seen me include queer people, trans and non-binary people, people who are non-monogamous and/or polyamorous or in open relationships, people from a working class background, people of colour, sex workers, and people who practice kink/BDSM.
+I work with a wide variety of people, but people who have seen me include queer people, trans and non-binary people, neurodivergent people (especially people with ADHD, and late-discovered and high masking autistic women and afab people), people who are non-monogamous and/or polyamorous or in open relationships, people from a working class background, people of colour, sex workers, and people who practice kink/BDSM.
+I also frequently work with people who have auto-immune or chronic illness, and those with Long Covid.
+My practice is neurodivergent led.

 If you do not see yourself described on the above list it does not mean I can’t or won’t work with you, these are just some of the areas I tend to specialise in.